 Here are some additional reading/resource lists that were shared with me:

-I would love to hear what titles you recommend for increasing our collective understanding of racism in the United States.
+I would love to hear what titles you recommend for increasing our collective understanding of racism.
 Please feel free to share in the comments below.